ssgvip/ssgvip-quarto-cmsc-courses/db/qmds/scanner.md

 """

-filename = "qmds/listing.qmd"
+filename = "qmds/catalog.qmd"
 with open(filename, 'w',encoding="utf-8") as file:
   file.write(f"""---
-title: "Full Listing of CMSC Courses and Titles"
+title: "Catalog of CMSC Courses and Titles"
 date: last-modified
 format:
   html:
     toc: False
 ---
+The following a complete catalog of CMSC courses listed in the VCU 2022-2023 Catalog.
+Not all courses are offered on a regular basis.

 """ )

   file.write(block)